kharysharpe/laravel-json-api-resource/README.md

 # Proof of concept

+Proof of concept.
 Needs refactoring and tests, pull requests welcomed.

 # Very short description of the package